-Reserved rights
+Reserved Rights

 Some people who have remained in continuous employment since before April 1987 have pre-1987 'reserved rights'.
-They were in post on 1 April 1987 under age 40 and in a mobile grade.
-If you are still under 50 on your last day of service, you will receive 40% of the reserved rights amount.
+(They were in post on 1 April 1987 under age 40 and in a mobile grade).
+If you are still under 50 on your last day of service you will receive the following terms: